Foreign relations of Libya under Muammar Gaddafi: 1980s

 In May 1981, the U.S. government closed the Libyan "people's bureau" (embassy) in Washington, D.C. and expelled the Libyan staff in response to their conduct generally violating internationally accepted standards of diplomatic behavior.

 In August 1981, in the first incident of the Gulf of Sidra, two Libyan jets fired on U.S. aircraft participating in a routine naval exercise over international waters of the Mediterranean Sea claimed by Libya.
 The U.S. planes returned fire and shot down the attacking Libyan aircraft.
 On 11 December 1981, the State Department invalidated U.S. passports for travel to Libya (a de facto travel ban) and, for purposes of safety, advised all U.S. citizens in Libya to leave.
 In March 1982, the U.S. government prohibited imports of Libyan crude oil into the United States and expanded the controls on U.S.-origin goods intended for export to Libya.
 Licenses were required for all transactions, except food and medicine.
 In March 1984, U.S. export controls were expanded to prohibit future exports to the Ra's Lanuf petrochemical complex.
 In April 1985, all Export-Import Bank financing was prohibited.

 In October 1981, Egyptian President Anwar Sadat was assassinated.
 Gaddafi applauded the murder and remarked that it was a "punishment" for Sadat's signing of the Camp David Accords with the United States and Israel.

+In 1982, Libya provided $100 million in arms to Argentina during the Falklands War.

+During the 1980s, Libya provided financial support for the National Front in the United Kingdom, and paid for neo-Nazis and neo-fascists from France, the Netherlands and other countries to visit Libya.

 In April 1984, Libyan refugees in London protested against the execution of two dissidents.
 Libyan diplomats shot at 11 people and killed Yvonne Fletcher, a British policewoman.
 The incident led to the breaking off of diplomatic relations between the United Kingdom and Libya for over a decade.
 Two months later, Gaddafi asserted that he wanted his agents to assassinate dissident refugees, even if they were just on pilgrimage in the holy city of Mecca—in August 1984, a Libyan plot in Mecca was thwarted by Saudi Arabian police.